Rapporter/pander/README.md

  * or users might create a report in a live R session by adding some R objects and paragraphs to a `Pandoc` reference class object.
 Details can be found [below](#live-report-generation).

+**How it is differ from Sweave, brew, knitr, R2HTML etc.?**

+  * `pander` results in Pandoc's *markdown* which can be converted to almost any text document format (like: pdf, HTML, odt, docx, textile etc.).
+Conversion can be done automatically after calling `pander` reporting functions ([Pander.brew](#brew-to-pandoc) or [Pandoc](#live-report-generation)).
+  * based on the above *no "traditional" R console output* is shown in the resulting document (nor in markdown, nor in exported docs) but **all R objects are transformed to tables, list etc**.
+  * *graphs/plots* are recognized in blocks of R commands without any special setting or marks around code block and saved to disk in a `png` file linked in the resulting document.
+This means if you create a report (e.g. `brew` a text file) and export it to pdf/docx etc. all the plots/images would be there.
+  * *does not use cache ATM*
+  * `knitr` *support* is coming too, for details see my [TODO list](https://github.com/daroczig/pander/blob/master/TODO.md)

 # Installation

 Currently, this package is hosted only on [GitHub](https://github.com/daroczig/pander).